 mutual funds (“sponsors”) to support training, backoffice operations, educational presentations, and sales support activities provided to Financial Consultants.
 These payments are generally referred to as “revenue sharing” payments.

-As of December 31, 2015, these mutual fund sponsors made revenue sharing payments of up to 20 basis points (0.20%) on gross sales to Hilliard Lyons: American Funds, Columbia Funds, Federated Funds, Franklin Templeton, Hartford Funds, and John Hancock.
-Revenue sharing payments may be in a lump sum or based on gross sales, assets under management, or other factors.
+As of December 31, 2016, these mutual fund sponsors made revenue sharing payments of up to 20 basis points (0.20%) on gross sales to Hilliard Lyons: American Funds, Columbia Funds, Federated Funds, Franklin Templeton, Hartford Funds, and John Hancock.

 For example, when revenue sharing is based on gross sales, the mutual fund sponsor pays a percentage of an investor’s total purchase of a mutual fund through a Financial Consultant.
 A 20-basis-point revenue-sharing payment would be $2 per $1,000 invested.